uliw/esbmtk/docs/manual/manual-2.rst

     )

 Note that in order to enable isotope calculations, we only had to add/modify 8 lines (4, 9, 15, 16, 22, 32, 63, 72).
-Running this code and using the :py:class:`esbmtk.utility_functions.data_summaries.()` class to simplify the plotting command
+Running this code and using the :py:class:`esbmtk.utility_functions.data_summaries()` class to simplify the plotting command

 .. code:: ipython
     :name: po44_3